-I loved it when DS Geddes from Mullen’s previous books made a return to investigate Mackenzie’s disappearance.
+I loved it when DS Geddes from Mullen’s other books made a return to investigate Mackenzie’s disappearance.
 Not too much about the plot in this review, as I’m not one for giving storylines away.

 4*s from me as I found this an enjoyable fast read, and it got me thinking how realistic the scenarios were – which was pretty scary to think about!

 I’m a great fan of Owen Mullen’s books (read them all!), and this is an enjoyable deviation from his normal detective thrillers.
 This is the first book in the Mackenzie Darroch series.
 The 2nd book in the series is Deadly Harm.

 This is a Boldwood Books revised and re-edited version of the previous edition